 - A white porcelain about the size and shape of a rice bowl)

 White porcelain is used because it's one of the most neutral materials for tea tastings.
 It doesn't impart a taste of its own or dim or subdue the taste of the tea.
 It's ideal to use with light teas and teas that you are trying for the first time.
 The color white is important for us to observe the beauty of the tea liquid and the unfurling tea leaves.
 Other colors can also be chosen in accordance with the tea.
 For example, a light jade or green tea bowl will make green teas look more vivid and delicious.
 Read more.

 How To Brew Tea With a Bowl and Spoon

 To brew your loose leaf tea with a bowl and spoon, follow these simple steps:

 - Preheat your tea bowl with hot water

-- Measure the amount of tea leaves needed (according to your tea package)
+- Measure the amount of tea leaves needed

 - Pour water into the bowl from a high angle, quickly.
 This will cool it down and produce a light foam